Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 - A ∩ B = dual(B) .
 A
 - dual(A ∩ B) = dual(B) ^ dual(A)

 The dual object is meant to be the IPNS here.
+(Example: if a plane is created by using normal and distance, it is in dual mode already).

 The first method (using the inner product) has preconditions (removing some parts from A), while the second (using wedge product) is without.